MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

     The plans and add-ons mentioned above have trial versions that last 30 days and can be extended once to a total of 60 days.
 Organization admins can obtain up to 25 seats from the [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home), assign those attended RPA trials to 25 individual makers, and assign the unattended add-ons to the targeted environments.

-- Use the 90-days self-assisted premium trial
+- Use the 90-days self-assisted premium trial.

     Trial users can create up to 10 hosted machine groups and have up to two bots running in parallel in a given environment.
 To start a trial, select **Try free** under **Per-user plan with attended RPA** in the [Power Automate pricing page](https://powerautomate.microsoft.com/pricing/) or the desktop flow page of the [Power Automate portal](http://make.powerautomate.com/).